Left-Wing Campaigns and the Race Against Biden

 And just when you think he's going to be,

-I don't know, another Merle Haggard, Okifa Muskogi, or Jason ID, know, Don't Try That.
+I don't know, another Merle Haggard, Okifa Muscogee, or Jason ID, you know, don't try that.
+It's not quite that song.

-You know, I wish it wasn't true, but it is.
+It's more of a tragic song, you know, I wish it wasn't true, but it is.

+And it's kind of shrug your shoulders, we're screwed.
 And then when he has been interviewed, he's been offered a lot of money.

 That was a number one song, I think, on the first time on so many charts at once.
+Right.

-And he didn't want, he didn't want anything.
+he didn't want anything.

 He said, I don't want a corporate jet.
+I don't want

 music,

-computer-fed music.
+computer-fed music,

-algorithm, I should say, music.
+logarithm, algorithm, I should say, music.
+I don't want it.

-So he lives in a trader.
+So he lives in a traitor.
+I mean,

+he doesn't have anything.
 And yet he has talent.

 When you actually break down the song, it has

 a variety of tones.
+He raises his voice.

 He lowers his voice.
+There's variety.

 He has some weird allusions, you know, to he uses rhyme.
+He uses repetition.

+He uses homonyms, minors, minor.
 It's very much more complex than people think.

 And I don't quite understand the left because they say it's kind of outrageous.

-And as I mentioned, the number two song at the time was written by a rapper.
+And as I mentioned, the number two song

+at the time was written by a rapper.
 And I don't even, well, I can't repeat it on the air.

-We've mentioned it before.
+We mentioned it before.

 It's full of the most intimate, disgusting treatment of women, of violence.
+It's calling for violence to be perpetuated.

 It's bragging about kind of violent

-sick sex, and it's the number two song.
+sick sex.
+And it's the number two song.

-And no one who is criticizing all of our anthony is saying, well, wait a minute, there's not one, there's one, anything perverted about this song.
+And no one who is criticizing all of our anthony is saying, well, wait a minute, there's not one,

+there's one, anything perverted about this song.
 There's nothing that a child couldn't listen to.

-Why in the world?
+Why in the world

-would we be angry when we tolerate this other song right below it on the charts.
+would we be angry when we tolerate this other song right below it on the charts?

-kind of gave some data about the economics and the static or ossified, calcified status of middle-class wages over the last, he says the dollar is no good.
+So I went through all of the manifestations and then kind of gave some data about the economics and the static or ossified, calcified status of middle-class wages over the last, he says the dollar is no good.

 And in fact, 25 years ago, just 25 years ago, Jack, in 1998,

-the dollar had twice the purchasing power.
+the dollar had twice the purchasing power. that we have.

-So our dollar, in terms of what you can buy, is a 50 cent piece compared to what it was just 25 years years ago.
+So our dollar, in terms of what you can buy, is a 50 cent piece compared to what it was just 25 years ago.
+So everything he said was true.

 And I felt that somebody needed to say something positive about him.
+So I did.

 And I have, you know, I've never met him.
+I don't know him.

 Probably never meet him.

+I have people.
 I really, you know, I'm a good friend of Clint Black's, but that's my

 end of my knowledge of country music from the inside.

+And I really like Clint.
 I think he's a wonderful person, very talented.

 So I,

-and I haven't talked to him about uh all around.
+and I haven't talked to him about all around.
+I don't think anybody knows him.

+He came out of nowhere.
 But I've been listening to two or three of his repertoire.

 He's pretty talented.

 And I like the way he modulates his voice and the speed and tone of the music, the lyrics.
+It's got a lot of, actually, I mentioned classical tropes for

-the line ending alliteration of both rhyme and homonyms and repetition of the same word.
+the line-ending alliteration of both rhyme and homonyms and repetition of the same word.

 It's a little bit more intricate than